HELLO MY TRUCK IS IDLING HIGH AROUND 12-1500 RPMS

 1985 Ford Bronco • 120,000 miles

-I tried adjusting the idle speed with the idle set screw however I cannot get it to the recomended 800 rpms it just dies out
+And when I throw it in drive it shuts off immediately.
+Any help would be appreciated.
+I tried adjusting the idle speed with the idle set screw however I cannot get it to the recommended 800 rpms it just dies out

 Check the hoses and intake manifold gaskets for a vacuum leak.
 That will cause an increase in engine speed without a corresponding increase in power.